nfdi4plants/DataHUB/README.md

 Note that currently the `data` folder in the current directory will be used to mount volumes for different aspects of the configuration & the data.
 This will be changed to some external, configurable mount point in the future.
 As it is the state is saved within `./data` to facilitate testing and upgrade, while keeping the application state.

+The login configuration currently requires a nfdi4plants OIDC client id and secret to use the central DataPLANT login infrastructure.
+You can also login using the `root` account which credentials are to be specified in the `docker-compose.yml` file.

 ```
 version: '3.9'